aquilesC/aquiles.me/content/§about.md

 Newer articles are not more predominant than older ones.
 It is also easy to revisit old notes and make few corrections.

 [[essays/backlinks are the core of my digital garden|Backlinks]] make it easier to connect pieces together without having to actively modify the recipient of the link.
 This allows the emergence of structure even if not explicitly.
-For example, there are more links to [[extracellular vesicle]] than *from* it.
+For example, there are more links to [[extracellular vesicles]] than *from* it.

 Without indexing, the only way to find threads to follow is if you happened to land on one through a search engine or if I shared one with you.
 There are some starting points elsewhere, like on what am I doing [[now]].